 Mill Street is part of a small chain of pubs with a microbrewery, so expect a great range of beers and lagers.
 They also have a small batch distillery, so you can also sample small-batch gin, bierscnaps, and one-barrel whiskey.

 📭 31 Trinity St, Toronto, ON M5A 3C4, Canada

-If you love Italian, then head straight to Archeo’s for delicious pizza, pasta, salads, and classic Italian mains like Veal Osso Bucco.
-The restaurant serves a minimalist menu of perfectly cooked starters, entrees, and desserts.
+If you love Italia, then head straight to this Italian restaurant in Distillery District Archeo’s for delicious pizza, pasta, salads, and classic Italian mains like Veal Osso Bucco.
+The restaurant serves a minimalist menu of perfectly cooked primi piatti or starters, entrees, and desserts.
 Examples of their a la carte offerings include Spaghetti Carbonara, Lamb Shank with Gnocchi, Calamari, Eggplant Soup, Antipasti, and Warm Chocolate Tart.

 📭 2 Trinity St, Toronto, ON M5A 3C4, Canada